Alviso, San Jose: History

 Alviso was first settled in the 18th century.
 The community was named for Ignacio Alviso, the son of Corporal Domingo Alviso, one of the original members of the de Anza expedition.
 Corporal Alviso lived but a short time after reaching San Francisco and was buried March 11, 1777.
 Alviso's descendants were granted the Rancho Rincón de los Esteros holding.
 In 1840 Ignacio Alviso moved from Mission Santa Clara de Asís to this 3,653 acre ranchero.
 From this port, beaver pelts, cattle hides and tallow went to San Francisco.

 The city of Alviso was incorporated and became the first chartered city in the State of California on March 26, 1852, as the boating and shipping port of San José and the transportation hub for the Santa Clara Valley to the San Francisco Bay.
 Steamboats traveled regularly between San Francisco and Alviso.
 That usage declined with the growth in railroad transportation between San Francisco and San José.
 In 1864 Alviso was bypassed by the San Francisco and San Jose Railroad, (later part of the Southern Pacific Railroad).
 However, in the 1880s Alviso was a stop on the Newark line of Southern Pacific Railroad between San José and Oakland.

 Alviso was the home to a series of several successful business ventures.
 Alviso Mills, founded in 1853, at its peak produced up to 300 barrels of flour a day.
 As wheat production in the San Joaquín Valley grew, production in the Santa Clara Valley waned and the Alviso Mills closed in 1885.
-In 1906, Sai Yin Chew opened the Bayside Canning Company there, and at its peak was the 3rd largest cannery in the United States.
-During The Depression Alviso was known for its dance halls and gambling establishments.
-In the 1960s and 1970s a small independent boat building community developed there.
+In 1906, Sai Yin Chew opened the Bayside Canning Company there, and at its peak, under his son Thomas Foon Chew, was the 3rd largest cannery in the United States.
+During the Great Depression Alviso was known for its dance halls and gambling establishments.
+In the 1960s and 1970s, a small independent boat building community developed there.